Blake-Loveland/landgrid-support/_articles/using-the-api.md

 #### Authentication and tokens

 All requests to the API must include a `token` parameter.
-If you have an API subscription or Loveland data license, you can find this in **Account Settings > Preferences** after logging into your account at landgrid.com.
+If you have an API subscription or Loveland data license, you can find this in **Account Settings > API** after logging into your account at landgrid.com.

-#### Place paths for context (narrowing searches by area)
+#### Place paths for context (narrow searches by area)

 Most API requests can take an optional `context` parameter that will narrow down the search to a specific area.
 These `context` values are in the form of paths.